Infineon/mbedtls-optiga-trust-m/README.md

 For example : If Nist P-384 need be used for key exchange, then disable the MBEDTLS_ECP_DP_SECP521R1_ENABLED macro.
 ```
-2. Based on the enabled ECC curve, OPTIGA<sup>TM</sup> Trust M Security chip need to personalized with client private key and certificate of enabled curve type.Client CA certficate used to sign the End entity certficate also need be of one of the enabled curve.<br>
+2. Based on the enabled ECC curve, OPTIGA<sup>TM</sup> Trust M Security chip need to personalized with client private key and certificate of enabled curve type.Client CA certificate used to sign the End entity certificate also need be of one of the enabled curve.<br>
-3. By default Certficate data object is set to 0xE0E0.
-If certficate is personalized in different data object, set the data object to **OID** variable in **void vTrustMTaskCallbackHandler( void * pvParameters )** under below file.
+3. By default Certificate data object is set to 0xE0E0.
+If certificate is personalized in different data object, set the data object to **OID** variable in **void vTrustMTaskCallbackHandler( void * pvParameters )** under below file.
 ```console
 mbedtls-optiga-trust-m\example_tls_client_xmc\xmc4800_iot_kit\common\optiga_trust_m.c
 ```